Rainbow Chopped Salad with Sesame-Garlic Dressing

 Then…I went to Dollywood.

-That’s right, folks.
+That’s right.
 One of my besties threw the classiest of bachelorette parties in beautiful Pigeon Forge, Tennessee, and although I wasn’t feeling great on Friday, I’d sooner die than let a stuffy nose and a headache keep me from one Ms. Bay Hudner and her Mary Poppins’ bag of wigs and sequins.
 So this sniffly bitch packed up her finest sister-wife outfits and got on that plane down South, dammit.

 All I have to say as I sit here now with a sinus infection likely exacerbated by flying, moonshine cherries, fried everything, and rollercoaster handle germs is this: